kcchik/kevin/README.md

 # Leman

-Leman is a tiny Discord bot that plays YouTube audio.
+Leman is a Discord bot that plays music from YouTube.

 ### Requirements
 * Node.js